-The milllennial, though, is the demographic that seems to be keeping nonprofits stumped.
+The milllennials are a demographic that seems to be keeping nonprofits stumped.
 Why can’t we crack their code?
 Why is it so difficult for nonprofits to engage millennials than any other demographic?

-With 26% of all millennials actively using Twitter, and 59% having an account on the most pervasive social media network in the world, leveraging the influence of this social platform is imperative to your nonprofit’s effectiveness at penetrating millennials.
+With 26% of all millennials actively using Twitter, and 59% having an account on the most extensive social media network in the world, leveraging the influence of this social platform is imperative to your nonprofit’s effectiveness at reaching millennials.

 2. Millennials rely on Twitter to banish boredom

 Millennials use Twitter for a variety of reasons, but almost half of those users agree that they use it to cure boredom, or laugh at something funny.
 A shocking 82% of these Twitter users will share a tweet they think is funny when they come across it, and 60% say they are more entertained because of Twitter.

 Try adding a little bit of humor in with your Twitter strategy, it could go a long way to engaging those 82% who will share a funny tweet.

 3. Millennials think Twitter enhances live events